1. How do I get more involved with The Corridor Council?

 Thank you for considering our region as the place for your next career move.

-Read more about featured companies and current job openings in our “Careers in The Corridor” series, or check our each of the key sectors pages on our website include links to companies, research institutes and professional associations where you can find more information about jobs and networking opportunities that match your unique skills.
+Read more about featured companies and current job openings in our “Careers in The Corridor” series, or check our each of the key sectors pages for links to companies, research institutes and professional associations where you can find more information about opportunities that match your unique skills.
 Additionally, networking with like-minded professionals in the groups listed on this page might open some doors.

 CareerSource Florida is also a great resource for helping you locate and train for job opportunities.
 Staff works closely with job seekers to customize their search.
 Find your local team and search their jobs database at www.careersourceflorida.com/career-assistance.